w3c/w3c-website-templates-bundle/docs/settings/README.md

 ### Avoiding flash of invisible text (FOIT)

-The design system uses [Bram Stein's](https://github.com/bramstein) [Font Face Observer](https://fontfaceobserver.com/) web font loader to optimise font loading and prevent a flash of invisible text (FOIT).
+The design system uses [Bram Stein's](https://github.com/bramstein) [Font Face Observer](https://fontfaceobserver.com/) web font loader to optimize font loading and prevent a flash of invisible text (FOIT).

 The default font stack is limited to a choice of system fonts similar to the desired web font.
 Use [CSS Font Stack](https://www.cssfontstack.com/) and [Font Style Matcher](https://meowni.ca/font-style-matcher/) to help pick suitable system fonts.
-This will [minimise the flash of un-styled content (FOUC)](https://helenvholmes.com/writing/type-is-your-right/).
+This will [minimize the flash of un-styled content (FOUC)](https://helenvholmes.com/writing/type-is-your-right/).

 Font Face Observer detects when the `@font-face` files are loaded and adds the `.fonts-loaded` class to the `html` root element, at which point the web font will be used.